shoppaclara/LiftUp/README.md

 - datetime
 - PIL (Pillow)

-# A further installation guide of this application is provided in design.pdf
+# A further installation guide of this application is provided in LiftUp_Installation_Guide.pdf